simondotm/nx-firebase/docs/nx-firebase-sync.md

 * Multiple firebase application projects
 * Multiple firebase function projects attached to the firebase applications

-A new `sync` generator has been added to help assist with productivity & maintenance of this in scenarios where:
+To help manage these apps, a new `sync` generator has been added to help assist with productivity & maintenance of this in scenarios where:

 * Firebase application or function projects have been renamed
 * Firebase application or function projects have been deleted